Guide

 • Conduct regular security audits and compliance checks: Including vulnerability assessments and penetration testing.
 Banks can even partner with third-party auditors to validate their security controls and compliance.

-• Implement data governance and protection measures: Banks should implement data classification schemes to identify and protect sensitive data, data masking, and tokenization to reduce exposure in the event of a breach, and develop secure data deletion, and disposal practices to prevent unauthorized access to residual data.
+• Implement data governance and protection measures: Banks should implement data classification schemes to identify and protect sensitive data, as well as use data masking and tokenization to reduce exposure in the event of a breach.
+Banks should also develop secure data deletion and disposal practices to prevent unauthorized access to residual data.

 • Strengthen endpoint and network security: Deploy antivirus software, firewalls, intrusion detection, and prevention systems.
 Isolate critical systems and data through network segmentation.
 Provide secure connections using virtual private networks and secure access service edge frameworks.